 The Congregations Project of the Yale Institute of Sacred Music is an ecumenical initiative dedicated to creating a network of dynamic faith communities committed to strong ministries in music, worship, and the arts.

 Participating congregations develop a project or share current work that is both generative for the congregation and inspiring for other faith communities.
 Yale brings three leaders from selected congregations to New Haven for a week-long summer seminar, where they meet with other pastors, musicians, lay leaders, ISM students, and faculty to work on their projects and to explore the theme’s implications for the larger Church.

-Leadership teams from selected congregations will come to New Haven in June for a week of learning and creative exchange lead by our faculty.
-An annual theme will provide provides a point of focus, but attention to the basic skills and central acts of Christian music and worship will also be are also featured.
+Leadership teams from selected congregations will come to New Haven in June for a week of learning and creative exchange led by our faculty.
+An annual theme provides a point of focus, but attention is also given to the basic skills and central acts of Christian music and worship.

 Each congregation undertakes a project related to the annual theme that builds on prior strengths to deepen and extend ministry in and beyond the congregation.

 Each congregation also develops strategies to teach and involve other congregations in ways that belong to or grow out of the project.